 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon

 surnames are characterized by a multitude of spelling variations

 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Pittinger include Pottinger, Potinger, Pottingal, Pottingale and others.

 Early Notables of the Pittinger family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pittinger Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Pittinger Notables in all our PDF Extended History products and printed products wherever possible.